 My name is Austin Skeens, and I am a 17-year-old young rider from Christiansburg, Virginia.
 I train with Paul Ebersole in Bluemont, Virginia.
 I began riding in hunter shows when I was six years old and switched to eventing when I was 10.
-I finished my first FEI event last year and was named to the USEF’s E18 training list.
+I finished my first FEI event in 2018 and was named to the USEF’s E18 training list.
 As such, I earned the opportunity to train under the guidance of 2004 individual Olympic gold medalist and the USEF’s Emerging Athlete Coach, Leslie Law in Ocala, Florida, earlier this month.
 My horse Rocmaster (or “Rocky”) is a 15-year-old Canadian Sport Horse with experience up through the Intermediate (or the new 3* level).
 He is a wonderful horse, and I’m grateful he’s helped me get to where I am.

 First, I would like to thank The Florida Horse Park for letting us use their facility and Christina Vaughn of the USEF for helping to organize the sessions, to Leslie for the great coaching all week long and to all of the great lecturers for helping us become more well-rounded horse people.
 Now, allow me to break down some of the exercises that most resonated with me over the week.

 “PUSH the wheelbarrow” – Think of using a wheelbarrow when riding.
 When carrying something in a wheelbarrow, pulling back with your arms makes the wheelbarrow go backwards.
 Since dressage riding comes from the forwardness and impulsion of the horse, pulling back with your arms (at your elbow, more specifically) can not only restrict your horse’s forward movement but frustrate them in some cases.
 Leslie encouraged us to be relaxed in our elbows allowing our horses to move forward and reminded us the the frame comes from the seat and leg to the hands.